DeveloperC286/unreferenced_files/README.md

 ## Usage
 `unreferenced_files` is a very simple and fast tool.
-All files inside a directory provided via the argument `--from <from>` are recorded.
+All files inside any of the directories or files provided via the arguments `--search-for <search-for>` are recorded.
-The referencing of these files are searched for inside the directory provided via the argument `--search <search>`.
+The referencing of these files are searched for inside the directories or files provided by the arguments `--search <search>`.

-By default the referencing of a file is search for via looking for the relative path of the file, the file name and the file stem inside each file in the searched directory.
+By default, the referencing of a file is search for via looking for the relative path of the file, the file name, and the file stem inside each file.
-If the from directory and search directory overlap then a file will not be searched to see if it references itself.
+If the search for and search files overlap then a file will not search itself to finds self references.

 e.g.